 Now everybody’s confused.
 Wasn’t this what she wanted?

-Big Nurse continues on to say that she doesn’t think McMurphy should be sent up to Disturbed ward because that wouldn’t be fixing the problem, just be passing him along to another ward.
+Big Nurse continues on to say that she doesn’t think McMurphy should be sent up to Disturbed Ward because that wouldn’t be fixing the problem, it would just be passing him along to another ward.
 Also, she doesn’t think he’s some kind of super psychopath.

 She thinks that if they keep him on the ward, his brashness and bravado will soon subside and everybody will begin to recognize that he’s not extraordinary at all.

 She’s sure that McMurphy is too fond of himself to do anything to put himself in real danger.

 Somebody points out that this scheme could take weeks.

 Well, Big Nurse says, what’s the rush?
 Nurse Ratched points out that they (meaning she) is in control of how long he stays in the asylum, so it’s not like he’ll be leaving any time soon.
 She can take as long to break him as she wants.